Skip to content

 Let’s do some read and write operations and test transactions on the L2 with Foundry.

-1. Export the RPC URL of your L2 to an environment variable called ETH_RPC_URL with the following command:
+1. To facilitate the operations, export the RPC URL of your L2 to an environment variable called ETH_RPC_URL with the following command:

 2. Use cast to view information about the chain, such as the latest block number: